debaditya473/fin-chat/README.md

  - Classical NLP Algorithms to filter through the vast data
  - Deep Learning based retreival
  - Communication through LLM Generation

+# Running the code

+The code is run through main.py
+The 'file' variable needs to be updated to reflect the data source